-Another monitoring method is the sensitive measurement technique of Plutonium urinalysis.
-It is also a technique and can be used to monitor Uranium contamination wherever depleted munitions were used around populated areas.
-Urine is collected from a person over a 24 hours period and turned into a powder that is analyzed by counting the number of Plutonium nuclei in a given sample.
-Every person in the world possesses a small amount of Plutonium in their body, resulting from the nuclear testing in the fifties and sixties.
+Another monitoring method is the sensitive measurement technique of plutonium urinalysis.
+It is also a technique and can be used to monitor uranium contamination wherever depleted munitions were used around populated areas.
+Urine is collected from a person over a 24 hours period and turned into a powder that is analyzed by counting the number of plutonium nuclei in a given sample.
+Every person in the world possesses a small amount of plutonium in their body, resulting from the atmospheric nuclear testing in the 1950s and 1960s.

 Accelerator mass spectroscopy is a hundred times more sensitive than any other techniques used in USA occupational monitoring programs.
-Figure 21 shows an accelerator mass spectrometer.
+Figure 44 shows an accelerator mass spectrometer.
 Accelerator Spectrometry is used in nuclear isotopic forensics, risk assessment, counter terrorism and dose reconstruction for nuclear workers.
-The mass spectroscopy technique is the only technique meeting the American National

-Standard Institute (ANSI) quality performance criteria in both precision and bias at all test levels.
+The mass spectroscopy technique is the only technique meeting the American National Standard Institute (ANSI) quality performance criteria in both precision and bias at all test levels.

-Fig. 21: Accelerator Spectrometry is used in nuclear isotopic forensics, risk assessment, counter terrorism and dose reconstruction for nuclear workers.
+Figure 44.
+Accelerator Spectrometry is used in nuclear isotopic forensics, risk assessment, counter terrorism and dose reconstruction for nuclear workers.